RJ-palma/PowerBI_scripts/README.md

 ## Deleting
 ### `bulk-delete-files.ps1`
 This script enables bulk deletion of Power BI reports.
-It can delete multiple files based on specified patterns or criteria.
+It can delete multiple files or entire workspaces depending on selection.

 ## Downloading
 ### `bulk-add-filesV3.ps1`